THE IDEA BEHIND CHILD ZERO

 State-sanctioned kidnapping of another country’s children.

-There are some I didn’t include, like writing to every 29-year-old reminding them the clock is ticking and they’d better crack on (yes, really: that’s just across the Channel).
-Or paying schoolgirls to have babies, like Putin.
+There are some policies I didn’t include, like writing to every 29-year-old reminding them the clock is ticking and they’d better crack on (yes, really: that’s just across the Channel).
+Or paying Russian schoolgirls to have babies.
+Or reclassifying abortion as homicide: bills are currently under discussion in several US states.

 How does the saying go?
 We learn from history that we do not learn from history.